mbernste/mbernste.github.io/_posts/2021-06-14-statistical_test_ml.md

 Making binary decisions with data
 ----------

-The problem we're interested in addressing is the following: we're given data, $X$, describing some object or sample and we want to use $X$ in order to make some kind of binary decision between two choices $C_0$ or $C_1$.
+The problem we're interested in addressing is the following: we're given data, $X$, describing some object, or sample, and we want to use $X$ in order to make some kind of binary decision between two choices $C_0$ or $C_1$.
 We'll use the variable $Y$ to denote the correct choice and thus, we are attempting to determine whether $Y = C_0$ or $Y = C_1$.

 There are many scenarios that fit this description.
 For example, $X$ might be an image of either a cat or a dog and we are interested in classifying which it is.
 In this case, $Y$ is the decision regarding whether the image is of a cat or dog.
-A very different example would be that $X$ is a sample of datapoints (e.g., test scores) from two populations (e.g., students from two different schools) and we are interested in deciding whether the true (unobserved) means of the two groups are equal based upon our observed, but limited sample $X$.
-Here, $C_0$ might be the conclusion/decision that indeed the two groups of students have the same underlying test scores whereas $C_1$ is the conclusion that the two groups' mean scores differ.
+A very different example would be that $X$ is a sample of datapoints -- for example, test scores from two groups of students, and we are interested in deciding whether the true (unobserved) means of the two groups' scores are equal based upon our observed, but limited data $X$.
+Here, $C_0$ might be the conclusion that the two groups of students have the same underlying test scores whereas $C_1$ is the conclusion that the two groups' mean scores differ.

 Traditionally, machine learning is used for examples like the former (classifying images as either cats or dogs) and hypothesis testing is used for the latter (deciding whether the mean scores between two populations of students are equal).
 While indeed machine learning is usually a better fit for problems similar to the former and statistical testing for the latter (see the [article](https://doi.org/10.1016/j.patter.2020.100115) by Li and Tong), this does not necessarily have to be the case.
 Both of these problems can be cast as the problem of making a binary decision between two choices, which can be addressed by either hypothesis testing or machine learning.